AlexMules/SmartHomeController/README.md

 # 🏠 Smart Home Controller

 ## 📋 Description
-**Smart Home Controller** is a desktop application that translates natural human language into structured, executable system commands.
+**Smart Home Controller** is a desktop application that translates natural human language into structured system commands.
 Built to overcome the limitations of rigid, rule-based parsers, this project integrates **Azure Conversational Language Understanding (CLU)** to process unstructured input and accurately extract user intents and entities.

 Instead of relying on hard-coded keywords, the application uses machine learning and probabilistic inference to understand semantic context, manage positional invariance (free word order), and handle lexical variations (e.g., *"Turn on the lights"* vs. *"Kill the lights"*).
 The result is a robust, asynchronous dashboard that acts as the "brain" of a simulated smart home environment.<br><br>